Bear Aware publishes its 2020 Annual Report

-2019 was a progressive year for Revelstoke Bear Aware.
-There were 175 reports concerning black bears made to Revelstoke Bear Aware and the Conservation Officer service.
-The Conservation Officer Service destroyed 3 black bears in 2019.
-There were 11 incidents where bears broke into houses and destroyed property and 1 instance where a bear attacked a resident.
-Injuries were treated at the hospital.
-The first reported bear sighting in 2019 was on April 1 and the last reported bear sighting was on December 9.
+Like for the rest of the world, 2020 was an unprecedented year for Revelstoke Bear Aware Society.
+With the COVID-19 pandemic hitting in March, our program had to make changes to continue to be able to offer education to help keep bears wild and our community safe.
+An active bear year commenced with 260 reports concerning black bears made to Revelstoke Bear Aware and the Conservation Officer service.
+The Conservation Officer Service destroyed 7 black bears in 2020.
+There were 9 incidents where bears broke into houses and destroyed property and 4 instances where a bear walked into a business.
+The first reported bear sighting in 2020 was on April 17 and the last reported bear sighting was on December 17, 2020.

 Garbage continues to be the number one attractant for bears in Revelstoke with 63% of bear sightings being associated with garbage as an attractant.
 All of the destroyed bears were killed as a result of becoming conditioned to eating garbage.
-This year Revelstoke Bear Aware continued a cost share program to remove barriers for residents looking to purchase a bear resistant bin.
-Bear resistant storage bins were offered at Revelstoke Home Hardware and Costco with a $300 discount funded by Revelstoke Bear Aware.
-This program was very well received and utilized the entire funding amount of $6000 for the 2019 program which consisted of 20 bins.
+This year Revelstoke Bear Aware continued a cost share program to remove barriers for residents looking to purchase a bear resistant storage bin.
+Bear resistant storage bins were offered at Revelstoke Home Hardware with a $300 discount funded by Revelstoke Bear Aware.
+This program was very well received.

-The Revelstoke Bear Aware social media channels generated over 278,969 post views for the season.
-Numerous posts regarding attractant management and the Gleaning Project were made to the Stoke List and Revelstoke Community page on social media pages.
+The Revelstoke Bear Aware social media channels generated over 188,902 post views for the season.
+Numerous posts regarding attractant management and the Gleaning Project were made to the Stoke List and Revelstoke Community Facebook pages.

 - Follow the progress of the Columbia Shuswap Regional District’s move to create an organic waste disposal system in Revelstoke.
 Investigate what this organic waste disposal program will mean for bear-resistant garbage disposal in town.

 - Continue to promote communal garbage bins in trailer parks and new developments.